A NSW Government website

 Bellambi Lake

-Our water quality monitoring program has shown Bellambi Lake to have good water quality.
+Our water quality monitoring program has shown Bellambi Lake to have poor water quality.
 Find out more about the estuary and its unique features.

 Bellambi Lake is located south of Sydney in North Wollongong.
-It is classed as an estuarine creek with an intermittently closed entrance.
+It is classed as a creek with an entrance that is intermittently open and closed to the ocean.

 Bellambi Lake is part of the Bellambi Lake Reserve at Sandpit Point and is an important cultural heritage area for the local Aboriginal community.
 The reserve includes a lagoon and small islands surrounded by swamp oaks, coastal sclerophyll and saltmarsh.